xtian/plug_content_security_policy/README.md

   }
 ```

+Values should be passed to each directive as a list of strings.
-Please see the CSP spec for [a full list of directives][directives].
+Please see the CSP spec for
+[a full list of directives and valid attributes][directives].

 To request that a nonce be generated for a directive, pass its key
 to `nonces_for`: